Frequently Asked Questions about Leaves of Absence

 - Care for the employee's spouse, son/daughter under 18 (or over 18 only if he/she is incapable of self-care because of a mental or physical disability at the time leave is to begin), or parent, who has a serious health condition

 - A serious health condition that makes the employee unable to perform the essential functions of the employee's job

 - Qualifying exigencies arising out of the fact that the employee's spouse, son, daughter, or parent on active duty or call to active duty status in the National Guard or Reserves in support of a contingency operation

-- Care for a covered service member of the Armed Forces, including National Guard or Reserves who has a serious injury or illness incurred in the line of duty on active duty, that renders the service member medically unfit to perform his/her duties) for which the service member is undergoing medical treatment, recuperation, therapy, in outpatient status, or is on the temporary disability retired list
+- Twenty-six work weeks of leave to care for a covered service member of the Armed Forces, including National Guard or Reserves who has a serious injury or illness incurred in the line of duty on active duty, that renders the service member medically unfit to perform his/her duties) for which the service member is undergoing medical treatment, recuperation, therapy, in outpatient status, or is on the temporary disability retired list

-4. What is a serious health condition as defined under Family and Medical Leave?
+5. What is a serious health condition as defined under FMLA?